ahmad-mirsalari/StreamEase/README.md

 A python library that automates the conversion of Temporal Convolutional Network (TCN) models to a streaming format without affecting model accuracy, significantly reducing deployment time and computational resources.

-## Reference
+## References
-This library is based on the research outlined in the following paper:
+This library is based on the research outlined in the following papers:

  - S. A. Mirsalari, L. Bijar, M. Fariselli, M. Croome, F. Paci, G. Tagliavini, L. Benini, "StreamEase: Enabling Real-Time Inference of Temporal Convolution Networks on Low-Power MCUs with Stream-Oriented Automatic Transformation", 2024 31st IEEE International Conference on Electronics, Circuits, and Systems (ICECS), Nancy, France, 2024, pp. 1-4, [Link to the paper](https://ieeexplore.ieee.org/abstract/document/10848742)
+- S. A. Mirsalari, M. Fariselli, L. Bijar, F. Paci, L. Benini and G. Tagliavini, "Enabling Real-Time Streaming Temporal Convolution Network Inference on Ultra-Low-Power Microcontrollers," 2025 IEEE Computer Society Annual Symposium on VLSI (ISVLSI), Kalamata, Greece, 2025, pp. 1-6, doi: 10.1109/ISVLSI65124.2025.11130291.
+[Link to the paper](https://ieeexplore.ieee.org/abstract/document/11130291)

- If you find this library useful in your research, please consider citing the paper:
+If you find this library useful in your research, please consider citing the papers:

  > ```
 > @INPROCEEDINGS{10848742,